 The quote “Less is More” is becoming my guide in all things.
 I have almost stopped buying makeup and skincare products.
 All those creams and lotions were costly and full of chemicals.
 I have learned that if my skin feels dry in the winter, coconut oil is the best relief I have ever found.
 When my face feels oily in the summer, Thayers Witch Hazel Toner works beautifully, and it is alcohol-free.

 As for face makeup or foundation, I will never repurchase it.
 For now, much fewer products will serve to enhance my eyes and brows.
 I may use a bit of rose/pink blush on some days.
 I will continue to wear a brighter (not darker) lipstick, which I always carefully blot.

 I found the image above on Pinterest this week.
 The beautiful model is Martina G, and the photo is from MastersModels.com.
 I am sharing it because I was struck by how healthy, appropriate, and natural her look is.
-I know that a team of very talented people created this shot, but this effect is my goal.
+I know that many talented people created this shot, but the effect is my goal.
 I like her classic, clean, natural, and healthy look.
-This look feels so right for me at this stage of my life.
+This look feels so right for me at this stage of life.

 I wore an IC Collection top from ShopMyFairLady.com and Sofft Shoes from Dillard’s.
 The little wicker bag is from last year by J Mclaughlin.
 The necklace is from French Kande, but you won’t find it there.
 I switched the medallion from one necklace to thread it onto one of their other chains made from gemstone beads.
 The scarf I wore is old by Ralph Lauren.